-Stephanie has over 13 years promoting health and nutrition for underserved communities.
+Stephanie has been promoting health and nutrition for under-served communities since 2001.
 Her dedication to serving the community includes a focus on the early years from infancy to age five.
-Prior to joining CWN, Stephanie was the Women, Infants, and Children (WIC) Director for San Joaquin County providing nutrition programs, health services and breastfeeding support countywide.
+Formally, a county WIC Director, she provided nutrition programs, health services, and breastfeeding support and built the capacity of community health workers through training programs and advised on the development of a department-wide wellness program.
 As a certified lactation educator, Stephanie is passionate about proper nutrition early on in a child’s life.
-Her eight years with the WIC program were dedicated to providing families with education on good nutrition, increased access to healthy food and connection to community resources as well as building capacity of community health workers through skills-based training on nutrition and physical activity for pregnant, postpartum women and children age zero to five.
+Her eight years with the WIC program were dedicated to providing families with education on good nutrition, increased access to healthy food, and connection to community resources.

 Stephanie is a registered dietitian from Stony Brook University in New York and a certified lactation educator.
 She holds a Master’s of Advanced Study in Maternal and Child Nutrition from University of California at Davis.